 Similarly, you don’t choose HR software in a vacuum.
-Your HRIS or other HR technology platform depends on three things:
+Your HRIS systems or other HR technology platform depends on three things:

 - People: The team who will use the new HR software.
 Will people find it intuitive, or will they need additional training and support?

 - Processes: New software always means new internal processes.
 Will those processes be more efficient than what you already have?

 - Technology: Your organization already has an existing software infrastructure.
 How will your new HR software work with other platforms?
 Will it be easy to integrate?
 Do you need to update other elements of your IT stack?

 HR software is supposed to make life easier.
 You’ll find it easier to identify a solution that delivers maximum value if you start by thinking about people, processes, and technology.

 What’s in a typical HR software stack?

 A software stack is the total of all platforms within your organization.
 Your company’s stack includes email servers, security systems, customer management tools, and all other software that keeps your business running.

 The HR software stack is all of the software that your HR processes depend on.
 This can include core software, additional modules, and general-use platforms that provide services to the HR team.
 Let’s take a look at each in turn.